-A number of projects are underway.
 We will complete work on the Thames Hall Wellness Centre and the Indigenous Learning Centre in the Althouse Building.
 We plan to build a new interdisciplinary research facility to create space for new programs of teaching and research that will also include much-needed new core facilities.

-We will engage our affiliated university college partners in a new dialogue about how together we may strengthen the ecosystem of our partnership.
+We will engage our affiliated university college partners in a new dialogue about how together we may strengthen our partnership.

-Finally, we will establish a new presence in downtown London.
-Likely to be in the core of downtown, the project could house galleries, public-facing clinics, and assembly space in which Western could for example deliver courses, public lectures, concerts, and poster sessions that share research with the public.
-And we will work with local leaders to define its purpose.
+We will establish a new presence in downtown London.
+Likely to be in the core of downtown, the project could house galleries, public-facing clinics, and assembly space in which Western could deliver courses, public lectures, concerts, and poster sessions that share research with the public.
+We will work with local leaders to define its purpose.